ahmadsayed/CHasCode/README.md

 ## This repository contains

-This approach is mainly a methodolgy not a framework, still trying to build a standard set of use cases, which can be used directly as base minimal set of standard test cases, also using the libraries that can help , manage kubernetes cluster , deploy application programmatically.
+This approach is mainly a methodolgy not a framework, still trying to build a standard set of use cases, which can be used directly as base minimal set of standard test cases, also using the libraries that can build , manage kubernetes cluster , deploy application programmatically, as well as break the cluster drop worker nodes

 ```